 Housing in Menomonee Falls is an important asset for the community providing high quality living environments for Village residents.
 The Village benefits from a diverse local housing stock which includes single family homes, apartments, and senior housing in a wide variety of styles across a wide range of price points.

-Source: ACS 2014-2018 five-year estimates from the United States Census Bureau
+Source: American Community Survey 2015-2019 five-year estimates from the United States Census Bureau

 Selected Housing Cost Characteristics for Menomonee Falls and Area Communities

 |City of Brookfield|

 |City of Muskego|

 Source: American Community Survey 2015-2019 five-year estimates, United States Census Bureau